cbmira01/FeatureRanking/README.md

 - To run Python programs, change to the .\src folder:
     > cd .\src

-- The quick test program will dump a list of available OpenCL devices, and run a very small OpenCL workload on each one:
+- The quick-demo program will dump a list of available OpenCL devices and run a very small OpenCL workload on each one:
+    > python quick_demo.py

+- A few unit tests can be run:
-    > python quick_test.py
+    > python run_tests.py

 ### After a successful installation